risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 #### Debezium parameters

-[Debezium v2.4 connector configuration properties](https://debezium.io/documentation/reference/2.4/connectors/mysql.html#mysql-advanced-connector-configuration-properties) can also be specified under the `WITH` options.
+[Debezium v2.4 connector configuration properties](https://debezium.io/documentation/reference/2.4/connectors/mysql.html#mysql-advanced-connector-configuration-properties) can also be specified under the `WITH` clause when creating a table or shared source.
 Add the prefix `debezium.` to the connector property you want to include.

 For instance, to skip unknown DDL states, specify the `schema.history.internal.skip.unparseable.ddl` parameter as `debezium.schema.history.internal.skip.unparseable.ddl`.